Fornaxian/pixeldrain_web/res/include/md/abuse.md

   unsuspecting viewers.
 For that reason I will remove it when it gets reported.

 * **Malware and computer viruses** - Software programs designed to cause harm to computer systems.
+Please attach some proof that the file actually contains malware, like a VirusTotal scan result.
+If no proof is provided then we will assume the report is invalid.

-* **Doxing** - Publishing private information about a individuals or organisations.
-This includes publicly sharing private photos, videos or documents.
-Shaming and extortion are not accepted.
-This category _does not apply_ for material which is sold online for money.
+* **Doxing** - Publishing private information about individuals or organisations.
+This includes publicly sharing address information, ID scans or login credentials which are not supposed to be public.
+Please [read about what doxing really means](https://en.wikipedia.org/wiki/Doxing) before filing a report in this category.
+If the file is content that you produce and sell, then it does not fall under the doxing category.
 In that case you should file a copyright claim.
-Please [read about what doxing really means](https://en.wikipedia.org/wiki/Doxing) before filing a report in this category.

 * **Revenge porn** - The distribution of sexually explicit images or videos of individuals without their consent.
 This category _does not apply_ for material